Privacy

 Third-party processors

-We use a small set of processors, all bound by data-processing agreements:
+We use a small set of processors, all bound by data-processing agreements (or by their published standard terms where a DPA is not separately offered for the tier):

 US readers — CCPA / CPRA and other state privacy laws